davidmayal23/motor-temperature-forecasting/README.md

 This project explores and investigates the thermal behavior of a **Permanent Magnet Synchronous Motor (PMSM)** using real-world sensor data and time-series machine learning techniques.

 The operating temperature of electric machines is a key factor for their performance and reliability.
 Excessive heating increases resistance in windings and accelerates insulation aging.
-Since direct measurement of these temperatures is often impractical or costly, there is strong motivation to develop **virtual sensors** — machine learning models capable of reliably forecasting the thermal behavior of the motor.
+Since direct measurement of these temperatures is often impractical or costly, there is strong motivation to develop **virtual sensors**, machine learning models capable of reliably forecasting the thermal behavior of the motor.

 My motivation for this work comes from an interest in **applied machine learning grounded in physical systems**.
 The project combines:
 - **Physics-informed reasoning** (heat transfer, electrical losses, torque–speed dynamics).